Signs are pointing to a ridiculously cold winter!

-I happened to leave a bottle of Powerade Zero in my truck earlier this week.
+I remember last winter I happened to leave a bottle of Powerade Zero in my truck on a very cold night.

 This got me thinking, what else should we avoid leaving in our vehicles when the mercury plunges?